 What is the Raw Meat Carnivore Diet: Benefits and Risks

 The carnivore diet calls for eating only meat and other animal products.
 This marks a return to the way our ancestors ate for millennia.
-And the raw meat carnivore diet is seen by some carnivore enthusiasts as the apex of ancestral eating.
+The raw meat carnivore diet is seen by some carnivore enthusiasts as the apex of ancestral eating.
 This makes sense when considering that humans were hypercarnivorous apex predators thriving on raw meat for over a million years before our species learned to cook with fire.

 But just because our ancestors ate and thrived on raw meat, does that mean it’s healthier for us modern humans?